Avd2004/Talk-to-your-Playlists/README.md

 Step 1: Extracting Videos from Playlist:

 Playlist ID is extracted from playlist link, the ID is after the charecters 'list='.
-Using Google's YouTube API we traverse through the playlist to get each video's link.
+Using Google's client API we traverse through the playlist to get each video's link.
 The characters after 'v=' in a youtuve video link identifies the video ID.
 We extract this ID as a substring.
 We use YouTube Data API to get the video subtitles transcript as a json file.

 Step 2: Creating Corpus from the json file.